History and political science

 The History and Political Science course offers the opportunity to study two subjects with close affinities as part of a coherent structured programme.
 In the first three years of the programme, you will take both subjects on an equal basis.
 In the fourth year, you may choose to concentrate exclusively on either subject or to continue with both.
 The combination allows students to engage with problems past and present, national and international, using a range of approaches, but with an emphasis on self-directed study and the development of intellectual skills.

-Why study History and Political Science at Trinity?
+History and Political Science @ Trinity

 Trinity is one of the world’s top 50 universities for the study both of History and of Political Science (QS World University Rankings by Subject 2015).